10 Free or Cheap Things to Do in Wanganui

 1. Visit Virginia Lake

-Staues, foot bridges, native and exotic trees, walks, water fountains, an aviary, winter gardens and hundreds of birds!
+Statues, foot bridges, native and exotic trees, walks, water fountains, an aviary, winter gardens and hundreds of birds!
 Virginia Lake/Rotokawau has enough to keep you entertained for a while.
 Choose from multiple walks around the lake and watch out for the pukeko, ducks, geese, swans, tui and more along the way!
 Learn more about New Zealand wildlife at 10 Things You Did Not Know About New Zealand Wildlife.

 Location: Just a 5-minute drive from Wanganui city centre just off State Highway 3 towards New Plymouth.